ashleyjr/TempThrowie/README.md

 #### Packet

-   - A packet is formed of 5 bytes
+   - A packet is formed of 64 bytes
    - Each byte is sent least signifiant bit first in the following order with no spaces

-      - Byte0: The preamble 0xD5/0b11010101
+      - Byte0:  The preamble code 0xAA/0x10101010
+         ...
+      - Byte58: The preamble code 0xAA/0x10101010
+      - Byte59: The start code 0x6A/0b01101010
-      - Byte1: The throwie identity (ID)
+      - Byte60: The throwie identity (ID)
-      - Byte2: The temperature reading
+      - Byte61: The temperature reading
-      - Byte3: The battery reading
+      - Byte62: The battery reading
-      - Byte4: XOR (Byte3 ^ (Byte2 ^ Byte1))
+      - Byte63: XOR (Byte3 ^ (Byte2 ^ Byte1))

 #### Collisions

-   - Within a collection of throwwies the transmit intervals are asynchronous
+   - Within a collection of throwies the transmit intervals are asynchronous

    - A packet is transmitted every 10 minutes